Arjen Robben: 2014–18: 100th Bayern goal and continued domestic success

-2015–16 season

 Robben started his 2015–16 season by scoring the opening goal of the DFL-Supercup against VfL Wolfsburg.
 The match finished in a 1–1 draw, and Robben scored in the subsequent shootout, however Bayern were defeated.

 Robben's first goal of the Bundesliga season came from a penalty kick in a 3–0 defeat of Bayer Leverkusen on 29 August.
 However, an injury suffered six days later when playing for the Netherlands against Iceland in qualification for UEFA Euro 2016 kept him out of Bayern's next nine fixtures.
 On 24 October, Robben returned to the Bayern team, playing 65 minutes and scoring the opening goal of a 4–0 win against 1.
 FC Köln, the club's 1,000th Bundesliga victory.
 He made his first Champions League appearance of the season on 4 November, scoring after coming on as a substitute in Bayern's 5–1 win over Arsenal.
 He finished the 2015–16 season with seven goals in 22 appearances.

-2016–17 season

 Robben, recovering from his injury, was chosen for a friendly against SV Lippstadt 08.
 He scored a goal, shortly before being substituted because of another injury in the 36th minute.
 Robben's six-week injury caused him to miss several matches.
 He returned to training and remained on the bench until 21 September Bundesliga match against Hertha BSC, where he came on instead of Thomas Müller and scored in the 3–0 victory.
 Robben scored in both first and second leg of the round-of-sixteen tie against Arsenal as Bayern won 10–2 on aggregate.
 He finished the 2016–17 season with 16 goals in 37 appearances.